Sustainable Technology Optimization Research Center: Educational and interdisciplinary aspects of research

-The Sustainable Technology Optimization Research Center is primarily ran by Sacramento State Students from diverse disciplinary backgrounds including Economics, Chemistry, Physics, Biology, Government, and Environmental Studies.
+The Sustainable Technology Optimization Research Center is primarily run by Sacramento State Students from diverse disciplinary backgrounds including Economics, Chemistry, Physics, Biology, Government, and Environmental Studies.
 The educational experience students and visitors receive reflect California State University, Sacramento curriculum of sustainability concepts and practices, water quality and conservation, energy conversion, urban agriculture and aquaponics, and organic and sustainable food production procedures and concepts.

 STORC and the community

 The Sustainable Technology Optimization Research Center has partnered with community interest groups such as the Sacramento Food Bank for outreach to underserved communities, Luther Burbank High School located in South Sacramento, local urban agriculture organizations, and Keep California Beautiful.
 The STORCs initiatives to outreach to the community had increased media coverage and governmental communities.

 Weekly community and youth tours are given at the Sustainable Technology Optimization Research Center.
 Tours are led by faculty members and students involved at the STORC and aim to teach the community the relevance of the STORC and how each project works and contributes to the MTSS closed loop system.